AElfProject/aelf.graphql/README.md

 ## Contributing

-If you encounter a bug or have a feature request, please use the [Issue Tracker](https://github.com/AElfProject/aelf.opentelemetry/issues/new).
+If you encounter a bug or have a feature request, please use the [Tracker](https://github.com/AElfProject/aelf.graphql).
 The project is also open to contributions, so feel free to fork the project and open pull requests.

 ## License